 We often get questions about language learning, our approach, about whether or not a child is ready to learn, or how to get started.
 There’s a lot to consider when thinking about enrichment classes for your little one, and we want to help you make the right decision for you.
 Use this FAQ as a starting point, and feel free to reach out to us at firstname.lastname@example.org with any additional questions!

-Where can I find your contact and location information?
+Where can I find your contact information?

 It’s located on our contact us page.
 Please give us a call or send us an email anytime.
 We’re here to help!